 Take grooming doyen Floris, who has created a power-packed oil with an exceptionally smooth finish — scented with its iconic No. 89 fragrance.
-Or Penhaligon’s, another heritage British brand with a high-glide offering perfect for your bathroom cabinet.
+Or Murdock, another British brand with a high-glide offering perfect for your bathroom cabinet.
 And, for any buckthorn and jojoba enthusiasts, there’s always Lab Series’ hydrating 3-in-1 oil.

 Floris No. 89 Shaving & Beard Oil

 Looking for a fresh fragrance for the wintry weather?
 Look no further than our favourite seasonal spritzers…